Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 The coffee menu here is longer than the food menu, and both the espresso and white coffee were excellent.

 We settled on an avo toast with poached eggs that came with cranberries and miso paste.
-I am not sure the miso paste really added much for me, but the rest of the dish was delicious.
+We weren’t convinced the miso paste added much, but the rest of the dish worked well.

 Hike in National Arboretum Canberra